mobilecoinfoundation/mobilecoin/TESTNET.md

 ## MobileCoin TestNet Schedule

 The MobileCoin ledger will be reset at the end of each TestNet period to accommodate breaking changes.
-Each time the ledger is reset, new TestNet coins will be allocated to all registered users.
+Each time the ledger is reset, new TestNet *mobilecoins* will be allocated to all registered users.

 During normal service hours our goal will be to maintain 100% uptime.
 We plan to rehearse enclave updates that will cause service interruption during *Maintenance Hours*.